jdjotad/Proyecto-IPD432/README.md

 - **Option 2**
     - Clone this repo to your local machine using `https://github.com/jdjotad/Proyecto-IPD432.git`
-    - Make changes to the project approaching some features we could not finish (ask for it in wiki)
+    - Make changes to the project approaching some features we could not finish (read at [Future features](#future-features))
     - Try adding video filters and create for a pull request (look for step 2)